 The first Good Medicine Better Health program (called Good Medicines Better Health) aimed to improve QUM in Aboriginal and Torres Strait Islander communities.
-The program was delivered from 2010 to 2012 by a partnership between the National Aboriginal Community Controlled Health Organisation, the Heart Foundation, the Aboriginal Health Council of South Australia and NPS MedicineWise.
+The program was delivered from 2010 to 2012 by a partnership between NACCHO, the Heart Foundation, the Aboriginal Health Council of South Australia and NPS MedicineWise.

 See resources developed for the original Good Medicines Better Health program on the NACCHO website

-The 2010–12 program trained 264 Aboriginal and Torres Strait Islander Health Workers and Practitioners working in Aboriginal Community Controlled Health Services (ACCHSs).
+The 2010–12 program trained 264 Aboriginal and Torres Strait Islander Health Workers and Health Practitioners working in Aboriginal Community Controlled Health Services (ACCHSs).
 The program was evaluated, and recommendations were made to improve the overall success of the program.
-These are being implemented in GMBH v2 in 2019–20.
+These were being implemented in GMBH v2 in 2019–20.

 NPS MedicineWise engaged Dreamtime Creative to help develop a logo for the redesigned program.
 Dreamtime Creative was involved in developing the original images for Good Medicines Better Health 2010–12.
-Along with a redesigned program and a new look, we decided to change the name to Good Medicine Better Health.
-The new name aims to incorporates medical tests and other health technologies.
+Along with a redesigned program and a new look, a decision was made to change the name to Good Medicine Better Health.
+The new name aims to incorporate medical tests and other health technologies.

 The logo’s three circles symbolise good medicine (green), Aboriginal and Torres Strait Islander health workers (blue) and the new training approaches of the program (yellow).
 The smaller circles encapsulate the larger group as one.